renpy/renpy/sphinx/source/python.rst

 ------

 The ``python`` statement takes a block of Python, and runs the block when control reaches the statement.
-A basic python statement can be very simple::
+A basic Python statement can be very simple::

     python: